stccenter/CloudClassification/README.md

 1. Run each code block sequentially.
 2. Note when you run the "GPU available" block, you should see below if GPU is properly enabled.
    ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/GPUEnabled.jpg)
+   Note: If you encounter Import error: cannot import name LayerNormalization, go to Runtime -> Factory Reset runtime.
+Then set "Hardware Accelerator" to GPU and save it.

 3. When you run the code block "Mount the Google drive".
    1. Click on the URL.
     ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/MountGdrive.PNG)